At least three members of IHRDC’s leadership raise concerns: Alexander Ionov, Vitali Ginsburg, and Matias Meroving.

 Debra LaPrevotte, a former FBI special agent who specialized in international corruption investigations was asked for comment by Foreign Policy for their article on IHRDC.
 The now retired special agent confirmed that she was familiar with IHRDC given her time investigating transnational corruption, elaborating that “Just to get on my radar, you have to be pocketing millions.”

-Nonprofit organizations, directly or indirectly, associated with the laundering of money, reputations, narratives or criminal activities morally corrode the nonprofit space.
-Moreover, any third sector or civil society organization i.e. (NGO) engaged in such practices can serve as a vector for undermining western institutions and values as well as transatlantic relationships.
-Open-source information indicates IHRDC’s senior leadership and its direct as well as indirect activities warrant the designation of this organization as a “high-risk NGO”.
-Therefore, the International Human Rights Defence Committee has been placed onto the Institute for European Integrity’s NGO Watchlist.
+Third sector organizations such as nonprofits, think tanks, or foundations possessing meaningful links to or behaviours consistent with: malign influence and finance; financial and organised crime; narrative or reputation laundering; or espionage, amongst others, may morally corrode the nonprofit space.
+Additionally, any organization engaged in or associated with such activities can potentially serve as a vector for undermining western institutions and values as well as transatlantic relationships.
+Open-source information indicates IHRDC's senior leadership and its direct as well as indirect activities warrant the designation of this organization as a “high-risk NGO”.
+Therefore, IHRDC has been placed onto the Institute for European Integrity’s NGO Watchlist.